anna-yordanova/serenity-screenplay-demo/README.md

 To stop the grid and cleanup the created containers run `docker-compose down`

 ## Run the tests with specific browser
-* Override the driver specified in the configuration file **serenity.conf** from the command line `mvn clean verify -Dwebdriver.driver=firefox`.
+Override the driver specified in **serenity.conf** file from the command line:
+* local environment: `mvn clean verify -D"webdriver.driver"=chrome`
+* remote environment: `mvn clean verify -Denvironment=remote -D"webdriver.remote.driver"=firefox`

+## Run specific tests
+To run specific tests use the available tags.
+For example `mvn clean verify -Dtags=remove_items`.

-## Tests report
+## Test report
-Tests report could be found here: `/target/site/serenity/index.html`
+Test report could be found here: `/target/site/serenity/index.html`

 Go to "Test Results" tab to see the results for each scenario.